vicentemferrer/vicentemferrer/README.md

 #### I'm Vicente, an enthusiast self-taught developer 😅

-🔭 I’m currently studying at BYU-Idaho a Bachelor of Software Development. <br />
+🔭 I’m currently studying ✨2nd year✨ of Bachelor of Software Development at BYU-Idaho. <br />
 🌱 I’m currently learning React to be a Frontend Developer. <br />
 👯 I’m looking to collaborate on frontend projects as my skills may be useful. <br />
 🌟 I'm looking for experience in this wonderful world and improve as a developer. <br />